CyrusFTX/serum-academy/README.md

 Anyone can contribute to the Serum Academy by submitting a pull request.

-Serum Acatemy is hosted on GitHub Pages and available at: https://serum-academy.com/
+Serum Academy is hosted on GitHub Pages and available at: https://serum-academy.com/

 # What is Serum ? :droplet: